Objective

 In 1840, the Act of Union united Upper Canada and Lower Canada into one legislative territory and renamed them Canada East (modern-day Quebec) and Canada West (modern-day Ontario).
 Because Canada East and Canada West were very culturally divergent, governing them under one legislature was difficult.

-The difficulties of governing Canada East and Canada West as one jurisdiction has led to speculation that Confederation in 1867 was not only done to unify the British territories north of the United States.
+The difficulties with governing Canada East and Canada West as one jurisdiction has led to speculation that Confederation in 1867 was not only done to unify the British territories north of the United States.
 It also was done to divorce Canada East and Canada West from their legislative union and return some of their political autonomy.
 In this sense, Confederation both politically unified Canada and gave each province considerable power.

 The distribution of powers between the federal and provincial governments was set out in the British North America Act, 1867.
 It was later renamed the Constitution Act, 1867.